ITClmt/Rock_Paper_Scissors-TOP/README.md

 I learned a lot doing this project, and had so much fun !

-Some change will be made during time as I learn practice more.
+Some change will be made during time as I learn and practice more.

 Hope you enjoy, and any advice will be welcome !